palladius/app-mod-workshop-set-by-step/workshop-steps/60-storage/README.md

 gsutil cp ./uploads/*.png "$GS_BUCKET/"
 ```

-### Configure CLoud Run to mount the bucket in the /uploads/ folder
+### Configure Cloud Run to mount the bucket in the /uploads/ folder

 Now let's come to the elegant part.
 We create a volume `php_uploads` and instruct Cloud Run
 to do a FUSE mount on `MOUNT_PATH` (something like `/var/www/html/uploads/`):